16-Year-Old Charged After Cook County Sheriff’s Deputy James Koch Killed In Crash

 “At approximately 12:30 p.m. today felony charges of Reckless Homicide in addition to no valid Driver License, Improper Lane Usage and Driving Too Fast for Conditions were approved by the State Attorney’s Office,” Chicago Ridge Chief Robert Pyznarski stated.

-Police said the juvenile remains in custody and will appear for a bond hearing.
+Police said the juvenile is being held in custody until his next hearing on April 5.

+They also said wet roads and speed were major factors in the crash, not drugs or alcohol.